wagisdev/PGE_Potential_PSPS_Scraper/README.md

 To configure, adjust the settings within the python script.

+Multi-threading is active on this script.
+It is current set to 5 workers but that may be changed as I get the number dialed in better.

 !!!!
 HUGE NOTE:  Data quality is important.
 Cities with bad spelling won't work.

 ### Defined variables